HWaymentSteele/AF_Cluster/README.md

 # AF-Cluster

-Code and data corresponding to Wayment-Steele, Ovchinnikov, Colwell, Kern (2022) "Discovering putative fold-switching proteins using AlphaFold2".
+Code and data corresponding to Wayment-Steele, Ovchinnikov, Colwell, Kern (2022) "Prediction of multiple conformational states by combining sequence clustering with AlphaFold2".

-## Script usage
+## Usage

 ### To cluster alignment and write sub-MSAs: